 Lucy Talbot · March 28, 2022

-Introducing the Tacticians: Alex Lagerström, Principal Engineer
+Introducing Alex Lagerström, Principal Engineer

 This is the second in our series of team interviews showcasing the talent at Tactic.
 We are a unique and talented bunch (in our unbiased opinion!), spread around 7 countries and counting.
 We think the world deserves to meet the personalities who, from Monday to Friday, are typically found building a new category of data automation.
 Alex has been with us since early 2022, when he joined the Data Engineering team to make our search more powerful.
 He’s a professional problem-solver and a key component to Tactic’s scale.
 Get to know him a little better below.